mlanduyt/Assignment2/README.md

 This flow evaluates an imparted vertical velocity progressing through each time step.
 This flow is merely to showcase time steps and the result of an unusual flow case.
 Therefore, the comparison to analytical results are not performed.

 ### Tests
-Tests are executed via the Pytest function.
+Tests are executed via the Pytest function, tests are executed automatically.
 Code coverage is provided.